srfrog/go-relax/README.md

 - Support for different media types, that can be **mixed** for requests and responses.
 - It uses **JSON** media type by default, but also includes XML (not enabled by default).
 - The default routing engine uses **trie with regexp matching** for speed and flexibility.
-- Comes with a complete set of filters to build a working API. aka _"Batteries included"_ but not the kitchen sink.
+- Comes with a complete set of filters to build a working API. _"Batteries included"_
 - All the framework's components: encoding, routing, logging, and filters, are modular.
 And should be easily replaced by custom packages.
 - Uses ``sync.pool`` to efficiently use resources when under heavy load.